alphagov/govuk-frontend/src/components/radios/README.md

 ## Guidance

-More information about when to use radios can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/radios "Link to read guidance on the use of radios on Gov.uk Design system website")
+More information about when to use radios can be found on [GOV.UK Design System](https://govuk-design-system-production.cloudapps.digital/components/radios "Guidance on the use of Radios on GOV.UK Design System").

 ## Quick start examples